 It’s my first time at this chain and I’m reminded of my inaugural visit to Burger King.
 I couldn’t pronounce Whopper and I earned sour glances for not realising I had to dispose of the tray myself.

-That was long ago and now I’m a chain pro.
+That was long ago and since then I’ve become a chain pro.
 I know that at Nando’s you order by the counter but get served at the table although you have to pick up your cutlery from a basket.
 I know that in Starbucks you move from the order-end to the delivery-end but that Pret a Manger keeps a queuing system where you stay in the same spot until you are handed your coffee.
 I know that in Yo!
-Sushi the food comes to you, and that in Wholefoods you have to come to the food.
+Sushi the food comes to you, and that in Wholefoods you must come to the food.

-I’ve tried new establishments so many times that I can ooze the cool of regular whilst quietly reading the code of the room.
-So it’s without fear that I enter the latest hyped-up outlet.
+I’ve tried new establishments so many times that I can ooze the cool of being a regular whilst quietly reading the code of the room.
+It is without fear that I enter the latest hyped-up outlet.

 First impressions are positive.
-High ceilings, easy music, clean city buzz.
+The ceilings are high and the music easy on the ear.
 There’s a raised seating area at the back and a line of single tables at the front, all with miniature lamps in bold colours.
-About half of the tables are occupied by sleek people who appear focused on their laptops, although I can’t let go of the feeling that they’re all aware of everything that’s happening in the room.
+About half of the tables are occupied by people who appear focused on their laptops, although I can’t let go of the feeling that they’re all aware of everything that’s happening in the room.
 Perhaps with the exception of an elderly lady who is engrossed in the travel video that’s playing on her iPad.